sp-soul/sp-soul.github.io/_posts/2020-12-29-reflecting-on-five-years-at-octopus-energy.md

 It’s the biggest thing I wanted to foster when I eventually started growing a team of my own, and I’m proud to say it’s been a success so far - we’ve only ever had one leaver in Front-end and that was early on in their time with us because they missed working at an agency.
 There was technically one more, but they left for a couple of months, wanted to come right back, and hasn’t left since so I’m not counting it 😉.

 It can’t be understated.
 It really can’t.
-I know there are roughly one billion articles online spouting about how important having the right people in your team/company/cult, but it really is the first, second, and third most important thing.
+I know there are roughly one billion articles online spouting about how important having the right people in your team/company/cult is, but it really is the first, second, and third most important thing.
 It’s the reason I stayed so long at my last job, the reason why I’ve been here longer than anywhere else in my career, and the reason I decided to join in the first place.
 Aside from Greg’s insanely compelling pitch about what Octopus could be, the fact that they had smart people aboard that I looked up to sealed it.

 ## The 8 promises of Octopus